 Additionally, companies must determine when withholding obligations commence and end.
 Knowing that you’re fulfilling global and domestic payroll obligations allows you to operate confidently.
-Global payroll solutions are available to help your company more easily navigate these new processes.
+Payroll 360 solutions are available to help your company more easily navigate these new processes.

 Compliance challenge 3: Immigration and visas

 If you wish to operate in a global economy, you must be able to move your most critical assets—your employees—quickly and easily across borders.
 For starters, you need to secure work visas and residency permits, and to make sure that the employee will be able to travel unhindered.

 This requires staying up to date with constantly changing immigration policies around the globe.
 Failure to comply with immigration laws can affect your ability to operate, create unintended tax liabilities, and impact employee satisfaction.